Typhoonz0/neoeditor/README.md

 # neoeditor
-the coolest windows terminal based text editor uses the windows terminal to display and write text
+the coolest windows terminal based text editor

+uses the windows terminal to display and write text

+it can only create text files but can edit or over write any file that can be edited in a text editor

 5 cool themes with more to come